 Pilea can suddenly start drooping if the temperature suddenly changes or cold wind breezes.

-Pilea grows best in the temperature range from 60°F to 95°F and can suffer real cold shock If the temperature falls below that.
+Pilea grows best in the temperature range from 60°F to 95°F and can suffer a cold shock if the temperature falls below the optimum range.

-Cold drafts make Pilea lose its rigidity, and also, the plant’s cells get pretty wrecked up.
-Also, when placed near a windowsill with a regular cold wind flow, Plants lose heat quickly.
+Cold drafts make Pilea lose its rigidity.
+Also, when placed near a windowsill with a regular cold wind flow, Pilea loses heat quickly.

-You should keep the plant to its optimal temperature and make sure the sudden rise or drop of temperature doesn’t affect them.
+You should keep the plant to its optimal temperature and check for a sudden rise or drop in temperature.

-Any plant exposure to the temperature outside its comfort zone may cause the Pilea to wilt.
+Also, exposure to temperatures outside its comfort zone may cause the Pilea to wilt.

 - Keep the Pilea away from drafty windows and front doors to avoid the cold draft.

-- Pilea also hates extreme hot temperatures.
-Be sure to water more often, keep the humidity in check, avoid the direct, harsh sun, fertilize monthly, and avoid repotting frequently.
+- Be sure to water more often, keep the humidity in check, avoid the direct, harsh sun, fertilize monthly, and avoid repotting frequently.

 8. Old Foliage